PaulioRandall/np90/README.md

 	// If true, errors will be thrown rather than ignored.
 	// This will immediately end processing.
 Default is
-	// false because I use Svelte and it's good at tell
+	// false because I use Svelte and it's good at telling
 	// me where the errors are.
 	throwOnError: false,